The Economics of Hosting the Olympic Games

 Operational costs make up a smaller but still significant chunk of hosts’ Olympics budget.
 Security costs have escalated quickly since the 9/11 attacks—Sydney spent $250 million in 2000 while Athens spent over $1.5 billion in 2004, and costs have remained between $1 billion and $2 billion since.

 Also problematic are so-called white elephants, or expensive facilities that, because of their size or specialized nature, have limited post-Olympics use.
 These often impose costs for years to come.
 Sydney’s Olympic stadium costs the city $30 million a year to maintain.
-Beijing’s famous “Bird’s Nest” stadium cost $460 million to build and requires $10 million a year to maintain, and sits mostly unused.
+Beijing’s famous “Bird’s Nest” stadium cost $460 million to build, requires $10 million a year to maintain, and has sat mostly unused since the 2008 games.
 Almost all of the facilities built for the 2004 Athens Olympics, whose costs contributed to the Greek debt crisis, are now derelict.
 Gangwon, the South Korean regional government responsible for most of the 2018 games’ infrastructure, is expected to incur an $8.5 million annual deficit due to upkeep of unused facilities.

 Economists say the games’ so-called implicit costs must also be considered.
 These include the opportunity costs of public spending that could have been spent on other priorities.
 Servicing the debt that is left over after hosting the games can burden public budgets for decades.
 It took Montreal until 2006 to pay off the last of its debt from the 1976 Games, while Greece’s billions in Olympics debt helped bankrupt the country.

-The debt and maintenance costs of the Sochi 2014 Winter Games will cost Russian taxpayers nearly $1 billion per year for the foreseeable future, experts estimate, and there are worries that the solvency of some major Russian banks are threatened by billions of dollars in bad Olympics-related loans.
+The debt and maintenance costs of the Sochi 2014 Winter Games will cost Russian taxpayers nearly $1 billion per year for the foreseeable future, experts estimate.
 But while some in Sochi see the unused stadiums and overbuilt facilities as a waste, other residents argue that the games spurred spending on roads, water systems, and other public goods that wouldn’t have otherwise happened.

 How do the benefits compare to the costs?